kintone-labs/kintone-js-sdk/docs/reference/record.md

   const app = YOUR_APP_ID;
   const record = {
-      YourFieldCode: {
+      YOUR_FIELD_CODE: {
-          value: 'Value Of YourFieldCode'
+          value: 'VALUE_OF_YOUR_FIELD_CODE'
       },
       // Another fieldcode here
   };

-  const recordUpdate = {
+  // This object can not have both "id" and "updateKey" keys at the same time. const recordUpdate = {
-      id: YOUR_RECORD_ID, // Optional.
-Required, if updateKey will not be specified.
+      // Required, if updateKey will not be specified.
+      id: YOUR_RECORD_ID,
-      updateKey: { // Optional.
-Required, if id will not be specified.
+      // Required, if id will not be specified.
+      updateKey: {
-          field: 'your_field_code',
+          field: 'YOUR_FIELD_CODE',
-          value: 'your_field_code_value'
+          value: 'YOUR_FIELD_CODE_VALUE'
       },
       record: record,
-      revision: /*{record_revision_number}*/ // Optional
+      revision: RECORD_REVISION_NUMBER
   };
   const records = [
       recordUpdate,